broadinstitute/gatk-sv/website/docs/modules/index.md

 ---

-The pipeline is written in [Workflow Description Language (WDL)](https://openwdl.org), consisting of multiple modules as listed in the following.
+The pipeline is written in [Workflow Description Language (WDL)](https://openwdl.org), consisting of multiple modules to be executed in the following order.

 - **GatherSampleEvidence** SV evidence collection, including calls from a configurable set of algorithms (Manta, MELT, and Wham), read depth (RD), split read positions (SR),